TasnimFabiha/TasnimFabiha/README.md

-# 👋 Hi, I’m Syeda Tasnim Fabiha
+# 👋 Hi, I’m Fabiha

 🎓 PhD Student in Computer Science at **University of Southern California**
 🔬 Researcher | Software Engineer | AI for SE Enthusiast